jentery/derbyshire/index.md

 Your browser does not support the audio element.
 </audio>

 "Ziwzih Ziwzih OO-OO-OO," broadcast at 10:05pm on 1st January 1967 on BBC2.
 Recorded on a 7" reel, 1/4" tape, at 7.5ips.
 10:53 minutes.

-Audio and provenance again care of [Martin Guy](https://wikidelia.net/wiki/Ziwzih%20Ziwzih%20OO-OO-OO):
+Audio and provenance again care of [Martin Guy](https://wikidelia.net/wiki/Ziwzih%20Ziwzih%20OO-OO-OO).t

 This particular piece not only respliced "Science and Health" but also served as the theme for an episode in the BBC television series, *Out of the Unknown*.
 The episode was titled, ["The Prophet,"](https://genome.ch.bbc.co.uk/845a0724283b4cc2ae96313b7a329d39) and adapted Isaac Asimov's short story, "Reason," about QT-1 ("Cutie"), a robot prophet who rejects human commands to lead an automata rebellion in the name of their ship's energy converter (their "Master").
+I don't believe an extant copy of "The Prophet" exists; however, there are some [telesnaps](https://wikidelia.net/wiki/Ziwzih%20Ziwzih%20OO-OO-OO#Telesnaps).

 Here's Derbyshire talking about her work for *Out of the Unknown* in a 1997 [Radio Scotland interview](https://wikidelia.net/wiki/Radio_Scotland_interview):